clseibold/Lydrige/README.md

 * `char`   - character surrounded by single quotes (ex: `'c'`)
 * `list`   - a list whose children are evaluated, but not the list itself.
 They are implemented as a value that allocates its elements on the heap in contiguous memory.
 They are not dynamic! (ex: `[+, 1, (+ 1 1)]` returns `[+, 1, 2]`)
 * `qexpression` - a list in which its children and itself are not evaluated until the qexpression is evaluated.
 These are very much like Quotes in Scheme. (ex: `{+ 3 (+ 3 3)}` doesn't evaluate, unless function it's passed to evaluates it)
-* `qidentifier` - An identifier that acts like a qexpression.
-The identifier is not automatically evaluated until passed to the eval function, or a function that does this (for example, the `def` function). (ex: `'ident_name` is an identifier that is not evaluated until passed into a function that does so)
+* `qidentifier` (aka `symbol` or `dotted identifier`) - An identifier that acts like a qexpression.
+The identifier is *not* automatically evaluated until passed to the eval function, or a function that does this (for example, the `def` function).
+Note that the syntax has been recently changed to use a dot instead of a quote.
+Therefore you can call these `dotted indentifiers`. (ex: `.ident_name` is an identifier that is not evaluated until passed into a function that does so) (Former Syntax: `'ident_name`)

 ##  5. <a name='Examples-4'></a>Examples
 There are examples of programs/functions written in this language in the `examples directory`.
 Note that this directory contains code that only works for v0.5.0!
 It will not work with this version!
-This directory also includes *prelude.lydg*, the Prelude for the language, which is auto-loaded in the REPL and in every lydrige program.
+This directory also includes *prelude.lydg*, the Prelude for the language, which is auto-loaded in the REPL and in every lydrige program (although, this is not the case for v0.6.0 *until* the interpreter has been fully rewritten).
 You can also find files for each of the Standard Library "modules" in the `stdlib directory`.
+A sample of how I envision the language to look when v0.6.0 is released can be found in the `examples/0.6.0NewSyntax.lydg` file.

 Until Lydrige is fully rewritten, these examples won't currently work.
 However, some examples that do currently work are provided below:
 * `print 5.2;`